Data Management

 )

-# Create a task with task.data field preinitialized
+# Create task with preinitialized data

 next_task = (